doorgan/channel_handler/README.md

   use ChannelHandler.Handler

   # Add a plug only for the create action
-  plug MyAppWeb.ChannelPlugs.CheckPermission, :comment_posts when action: [:create]
+  plug MyAppWeb.ChannelPlugs.CheckPermission, :comment_posts when action in [:create]

   def handle_in(event, payload, bindings, socket) do
     # Do something with the delegated event